-WHAT IS MAPO TOFU?
+WHAT IS MAPO TOFU (麻婆豆腐)?

 WHAT IS MALA SPICE?

-HOW TO MAKE MAPO TOFU
+HOW TO MAKE VEGAN MAPO TOFU

 PREPARE THE TOFU

-I think mapo tofu tastes better when made with softer, smoother tofu.
-If you are buying refrigerated tofu that comes in plastic rectangular containers, which is what I usually do, choose the variety labeled “silken” or “soft” tofu.
 If you are buying small bricks of fresh tofu sold in bulk at an Asian supermarket, choose the tofu that is less firm.
 The tofu bricks are slightly firmer than silken tofu, but they work well for this recipe.
+Chop the tofu into 3/4-inch cubes.

 PREPARE THE SAUCE

-MIX THE TOFU AND SAUCE
+MIX THE SAUCE WITH MUSHROOMS & TOFU

 WHAT TO SERVE WITH MAPO TOFU

-Vegan Mapo Tofu (素食麻婆豆腐)
+Vegan Mapo Tofu

 Ingredients